 Self-training is an approach to semi-supervised classification that involves the application of both the smoothness and cluster assumptions discussed previously.
 Therefore, self-training is also known as self-labeling or decision-directed learning.

-In general, self-training is a good option and valid decision when the labeled dataset contains plenty of information about the data-generating process and when the unlabeled sample is assumed to be responsible just for fine-tuning the algorithm at hand.
+In general, self-training is a good option and a valid decision when the labeled dataset contains plenty of information about the data-generating process and when the unlabeled sample is assumed to be responsible just for fine-tuning the algorithm at hand.

 However, self-training is not an ideal choice when these conditions are not met because it largely depends on the composure of the labeled sample.

-In each step of self-training, a part of the unlabeled data points are labeled according to the current decision function, and the supervised model is retrained using its own predictions as additional labeled points.
+In each step of self-training, a part of the unlabeled data points are labeled according to the current decision function, and the supervised model is retrained using its predictions as additional labeled points.

 How Self-Training Works